metrorailings/OwlBlog/content/posts/week-8-circa-picks.md

 ***

 **Dallas covers if**
 their offense and defensive lines can win a clear majority of battles against their Viking counterparts.
-The offensive line especially needs to hold strong, as Dak is dealing with a lingering ankle issue.
+The offensive line especially needs to hold strong, as Dak is dealing with a lingering ankle issue if he is to play.

 **Minnesota covers if**
 the primetime spotlight and the roars of thousands of fans cheering in their support gives these Vikings the extra juice necessary to play in a manic state against an opponent that's objectively better than them